KitE797/eco_genomics_2025/population_genomics/popgen_notes.md

         -   Located in `~/projects/eco_genomics_2025/population_genomics/myresults/ANGSD/PCA_ADMIX`
 -   Also created an rmarkdown script called `PCA_Admix.Rmd` that will let us visualize the PCAngsd
     -   Script located in `/gpfs1/home/k/a/kaeller/projects/eco_genomics_2025/population_genomics/myscripts`

+### 9/30/25:

+-   Cont. from 9/25/25:
+    -   Eigenvalue = explains the most variance it can given your data set
+-   Created new modified `PCAngsd_allRS_selection.sh` script based on `PCAngsd_RSBS.sh`
+    -   Basically, running same thing except we are excluding the black spruce populations-- we want to see if we can see gene flow after speciation using the PCA based on that